Katie Sturino: I Want To See More Plus Size Mannequins At Clothing Stores

 It was important to Katie to collaborate with a brand that makes size inclusivity a part of their DNA.
 "I wanted to be able to get clothes out there that I could dress all my friends in.
 Really, I wanted to be able to say, 'Hey, you’re a size 8, you can wear this.'
 'You’re a size 22 and you can wear this.'
 It was all about diversity, and as we go on in this fashion and sizing conversation, we’re going to see more full ranges of sizing instead of separate sections for different body types."

-Refinery29 spoke with the designer and entrepreneur about everything from the modeling industry to her opinion on plus-size mannequins.
+Refinery29 spoke with the designer and entrepreneur about everything from the modelling industry to her opinion on plus-size mannequins.
 Read on for more.